 301 redirect

-A 301 redirect is a permanent redirect from one URL to another.
+A 301 redirect is a permanent server-side redirect from one URL to another.

-It tells browsers and search engines: “This page moved.
+It tells browsers and search engines: “This page moved permanently.
 Use the new URL.”
+Google also treats 308 as a permanent redirect.

 When you should use a 301 ✅

-- You removed a page and have a relevant replacement
+You removed a page and have a genuinely relevant replacement

-- You are fixing URL variants (www/non-www, http/https)
+You are fixing URL variants such as www/non-www or http/https

 301 redirect FAQ 🙋